CBachet/SocialNetwork_Griffith_Project/README.md

 All files are sorted in different folders depending on whether they are functions, html code, images, etc.

+To make things easier, all the images uploaded to the site are saved in the Image folder of the directory

 ----------

 Un projet pour valider le module Server Side au Griffith College lors de notre semestre à l'étranger.